F-ran3Alh4/Audio_Transcription_and_Summarization/README.md

 This project demonstrates a pipeline for converting audio files into text transcripts and then summarizing the text using advanced Hugging Face models.
 It integrates audio transcription and text summarization, featuring a user-friendly interface built with Gradio.

-## Models Used

-- **Whisper (OpenAI)**: A cutting-edge model for automatic speech recognition (ASR).
-The `base` variant is used to transcribe audio files into text, providing robust performance across various languages and accents.

-- **PEGASUS (Hugging Face)**: A model specialized in text summarization, specifically the `google/pegasus-large` variant.
-It generates concise and coherent summaries from longer texts, ideal for summarizing transcribed content.

-  Learn more about the PEGASUS model [here](https://huggingface.co/docs/transformers/main/model_doc/pegasus#pegasus).

 ## Files

 - **`pipeline_notebook.ipynb`**: Demonstrates the use of Hugging Face models for audio-to-text transcription and text summarization with code example and explanation.